Ngaio Marsh: Theatre

 Marsh's great passion was the theatre.
 In 1942 she produced a modern-dress Hamlet for the Canterbury University College Drama Society (now University of Canterbury Dramatic Society Incorporated or Dramasoc), the first of many Shakespearean productions with the society until 1969.
 In 1944, Hamlet and a production of Othello toured a theatre-starved New Zealand to rapturous acclaim.
 In 1949, assisted by entrepreneur Dan O'Connor, her student players toured Australia with a new version of Othello and Pirandello's Six Characters in Search of an Author.
 In the 1950s she was involved with the New Zealand Players, a relatively short-lived national professional touring repertory company.
 In 1972 she was invited by the Christchurch City Council to direct Shakespeare's Henry V, the inaugural production for the opening of the newly constructed James Hay Theatre in Christchurch; she made the unusual choice of casting two male leads, who alternated on different nights.

 She lived to see New Zealand develop a viable professional theatre industry having realistic Arts Council support, with many of her protégés to the forefront.
 The 430-seat Ngaio Marsh Theatre at the University of Canterbury is named in her honour.

+Ngaio Marsh Theatre, University of Canterbury

+In Haere-roa, the UCSA (University of Canterbury Student Association) building, is the iconic Ngaio Marsh Theatre.
+As well as being a theatre, it is also where events and lecture are held.
+UCSA's 160 clubs and societies use the space as well.

 Museum

-Her home, now known as Ngaio Marsh House, in Cashmere, a suburb of Christchurch, on the northern slopes of the Port Hills is preserved as a museum.
+Her home, now known as Ngaio Marsh House, in Cashmere, a suburb of Christchurch on the northern slopes of the Port Hills, is preserved as a museum.